DAO-HQ/DAOHQ-contracts/README.md

    1. Another member of DAOHQ should approve the list of unit tests(via descriptions)
    2. Another member of DAOHQ should analyze the contract for sanity checks and security. *It's understood that other members may need a walkthrough.
 This audit can      occur via a call/meeting
 5. Reviewing member(s) from (3) commit unit test and contract files with an `//APPROVED` comment.
-4. After findings from (3) has been addressed, contract can be deployed to mainnet(s)
+4. After findings from (3) has been addressed and files are approvedd contract may be deployed to mainnet(s)